SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 especially while working on the first two tasks in parallel, is therefore a major administrative duty throughout the whole development.

-Our *Milestones* are enumbered, critera to accomplish to reach them are itemized below each respective milestone:
+Below you find a numbered list of our *milestones*, together with the criteria for their accomplishment:

 1. *Finished the initial effort analysis*
 	- Initial customer relationship management
 	- Team member allocation done
 	- Time frames determined
-	- Conceptually planned for tasks one and two
+	- Conceptually planned tasks one and two

 2.
 	- a) **Finished the implementation of VF2**
-		- Implemented the VF2 algorithm and integrating it into the JgraphT library
+		- Implemented the VF2 algorithm and integrated it into the JgraphT library
 		- All unit and integration tests succeed
 		- Documentation written
 		- Customer acceptance testing performed